Science, Society, and Sustainability

 The certificate requires 15 credits of upper-division courses (i.e., 3000 and 4000 level) in an organized and integrated course of study.
 Students will be responsible for any prerequisites for courses required for the certificate.
 A capstone course requiring a civic engagement component addressing a local sustainability issues is also required.

 The first course serves as a foundation for the certificate.
 All students pursuing the certificate will be required to take this course.
 Community Conversations in Sustainability (SCI 3013) is a multidisciplinary, team-taught course discussing all aspects of sustainability from scientific, sociological, and economic points of view.
 Topics include the impacts of energy production, food production, industry, and our modern lifestyle on our local and global community with an emphasis on systems and possible solutions.
 The course is formatted as a three-credit seminar.

 The building block courses will examine sustainability within specific disciplines in the College of Arts and Sciences.
 Students would be required to take at least one 3000 or 4000 level course (3 credits each) in the three areas of focus (Natural Sciences and Mathematics; Arts, Humanities and Social Sciences; Government and Business) from a list provided by appropriate departments.
 This would total a minimum of 9 credits.

 The synthesis course is a capstone course where students take everything they have learned and put it all together within a civic engagement project.
 All students pursuing the certificate will also be required to take this course.
-Building Sustainable Communities (SCI 4923) is a three credit seminar course which requires completion of a civic engagement project with a public presentation of sustainable solutions for a selected complex civic issue.
+SCI 4923 is a three-credit seminar course that requires completion of a civic engagement project with a public presentation of sustainable solutions for a selected complex civic issue.

 Benefits to Students